Ersatz gravity and black-hole thermodynamics from Manin gauge theory with noncompact gauge group: Introduction and summary

 where \(g^{\rho\sigma}\) is a background metric; more generally \(F\) can be replaced with any tensor that transforms as an adjoint field under gauge transformations rather than as a gauge connection.
 Note that, while this proposal still has a double copy form, it departs from the expectation that $F^a_{\mu\rho} F_{a\nu\sigma}+F^a_{\nu\sigma} F_{a\mu\rho}\sim R_{\mu\rho\nu\sigma}$ \cite{Anastasiou:2014qba}.

 The next task is to introduce ersatz gravity dynamics.
 That is, \(\hat g_{\mu\nu}\) should evolve according to something resembling Einstein's field equations.
-This task is harder but possible in three dimensions at the cost of using a noncompact gauge group, where Manin gauge theories \cite{Arvanitakis:2024dbu,Arvanitakis:2025nyy}, which include Yang--Mills theory, are known to be equivalent to Einstein gravity (with or without a cosmological constant) coupled to a background stress--energy tensor that breaks diffeomorphism invariance \cite{Borsten:2024pfz, Borsten:2024alh}.
+This task is harder but possible in three dimensions at the cost of using a noncompact gauge group, where Manin gauge theories \cite{Arvanitakis:2024dbu,Arvanitakis:2025nyy}, which include Yang-Mills theory, are known to be equivalent to Einstein gravity (with or without a cosmological constant) coupled to a background stress-energy tensor that breaks diffeomorphism invariance \cite{Borsten:2024pfz, Borsten:2024alh}.

-The broken diffeomorphism symmetry can then be repaired by instead starting with a Manin theory coupled to Einstein gravity, which can be dualised into a \emph{bimetric} theory of gravity consisting of the `true' metric \(g_{\mu\nu}\) and the ersatz metric \(\hat g_{\mu\nu}\) coming from the gauge fields of the Manin theory.\footnote{ The end result is somewhat reminiscent of the bimetric massive theories of gravity \cite{Hassan:2011zd} (reviewed in \cite{Schmidt-May:2015vnx}) that naturally arise in the context of de~Rham--Gabadadze--Tolley massive gravity \cite{deRham:2010kj} that have attracted recent attention. } (We refer to this as `duality', but note that it is unrelated to the AdS/CFT correspondence.)
+The broken diffeomorphism symmetry can then be repaired by instead starting with a Manin theory coupled to Einstein gravity, which can be dualised into a \emph{bimetric} theory of gravity consisting of the `true' metric \(g_{\mu\nu}\) and the ersatz metric \(\hat g_{\mu\nu}\) coming from the gauge fields of the Manin theory.\footnote{ The end result is somewhat reminiscent of the bimetric massive theories of gravity \cite{Hassan:2011zd} (reviewed in \cite{Schmidt-May:2015vnx}) that naturally arise in the context of de~Rham-Gabadadze-Tolley massive gravity \cite{deRham:2010kj} that have attracted recent attention. } (We refer to this as `duality', but note that it is unrelated to the AdS/CFT correspondence.)
 In this case, gauge-invariant matter can be coupled to the ersatz metric rather than the true metric; then it is the event horizon of the ersatz metric, rather than the true metric, that radiates.